chomutovskij/portfolio-service/README.md

     │       └── conf
     │           └── conf.yml
     ```
-    * build.gradle - configures the project with needed dependencies and applies the `gradle-conjure` and `application plugins`, so we can run the server locally or in IDE.
+  * `build.gradle` - configures the project with needed dependencies and applies the `gradle-conjure` and `application plugins`, so we can run the server locally or in IDE.
-    * src/main/java - source classes for the dropwizard application. e.g. `DateResource.java` class `implements` the generated Jersey interface.
+  * `src/main/java` - source classes for the Undertow application. e.g. `portfolioBookingResource.java` class `implements` the generated Undertow interface.
-    * test/main/java - test source classes for simple integration tests that uses generated jersey interface for client interaction.
+  * `test/main/java` - test source classes for simple integration tests that uses generated jersey interface for client interaction.
-    * var/conf/conf.yml - the dropwizard application configuration yml file
+  * `var/conf/conf.yml` - the Undertow application configuration yml file

-* build.gradle - the root level gradle script where a set of gradle plugins are configured, including [gradle-conjure](https://github.com/palantir/gradle-conjure).
+* `build.gradle` - the root level gradle script where a set of gradle plugins are configured, including [gradle-conjure](https://github.com/palantir/gradle-conjure).
-* settings.gradle - the gradle settings file where all sub projects are configured.
+* `settings.gradle` - the gradle settings file where all sub projects are configured.
-* versions.props - a property file of the [nebula version recommender plugin](https://github.com/nebula-plugins/nebula-dependency-recommender-plugin) with which we can specify versions of project dependencies, including conjure generators.
+* `versions.props` - a property file of the [nebula version recommender plugin](https://github.com/nebula-plugins/nebula-dependency-recommender-plugin) with which we can specify versions of project dependencies, including conjure generators.

 ## Development